rcy1314/nand/README.md

 ### Development

 Want to contribute?
 Great!
-- Clone this repo
+- Clone this Repo
-- Pull this repo
+- Send a Feed
 - File an issue

 License